shred/shariff-backend-java/README.md

 This Shariff backend is not a part of the official backends by Heise Online!

+## DISCONTINUED

+Development on the [upstream Shariff project](https://github.com/heiseonline/shariff-backend-php) seems to have stopped (at the time of writing, the last commit was made in May 2022).

+Since I am also not using this Java backend anymore (or Shariff in general), I decided to discontinue working on this project.
+Version 1.24 is the final release.

 ## Features

 * Easy to use Java servlet